tulios/mappersmith/README.md

 ## Gateways

 **Mappersmith** allows you to customize the transport layer.
-You can use the default `Mappersmith.VanillaGateway`, the included `Mappersmith.JQueryGateway` or write your own version.
+There are gateways for browser and server.
+You can use the default `Mappersmith.VanillaGateway` (client only), the included `Mappersmith.JQueryGateway` (client only), `NodeVanillaGateway` (server only) or write your own version.
+Check the list of [available gateways](#gateway-implementations) at the bottom of the readme.

 #### How to write one?